seanj06/Vincenzos/README.md

  ### 1. User Stories

    - #### First time users
-     - As a first time user i want to be able to easily navigate the site.
+     - As a first time user I want to be able to easily navigate the site.
-     - I want to be able to view the site on mobile and tablet devices as well as desktop.
+     - As a first time user I want to be able to view the site on mobile and tablet devices as well as desktop.
-     - As a first time user i want the site to be simple and easy to read.
+     - As a first time user I want the site to be simple and easy to read.
-     - As a first time user i want to be quickly able to understand the purpose of the site.
+     - As a first time user I want to be quickly able to understand the purpose of the site.
-     - As a first time user i want to be able to look at the menu online.
+     - As a first time user I want to be able to look at the menu online.
-     - As a first time user i want to be able to reserve a table online.
+     - As a first time user I want to be able to reserve a table online.
-     - As a first time user i want to see if there is information on the restaurant location.
+     - As a first time user I want to see if there is information on the restaurant location.

   - #### Returning users
     - As a returning user i want to see if the Menu is updated regularly.